Skip advert

 Are there any exemptions to the Euro 7 emissions standards?

-The Euro 7 standards are due to be implemented from July 2025, at which point every car going through the type approval process will have to meet the standards laid down.
-There is an exemption for small volume manufacturers that produce fewer than 10,000 vehicles a year, cars from these firms will not have to comply with Euro 7 until 2030.
+The vast majority of cars going through the type approval process will have to meet the Euro 7 standards, but there is an exemption for small volume manufacturers that produce fewer than 10,000 vehicles a year.
+Cars from these firms will not have to comply with Euro 7 until at least 2030.

 Like the other Euro emissions standards, Euro 7 will not apply retrospectively and is only relevant for new cars that are type approved and registered after the standards come into force.
 As we’ve said, after 10 years and 124,000 miles, even cars originally sold under Euro 7 no longer need to meet the standards.